-The static forcing file for the simulation is mandatory input to this script; and the first and last day of the simulation period must also be provided to the script but are preset to default values of 20150101 and 20201231 respectively.
+The static and dynamic forcing files for the simulation are mandatory input to this script; and the first and last day of the simulation period must also be provided to the script but are preset to default values of 20150101 and 20211231 respectively.
 Optionally the user may specify whether D&B shall be run in time with the standard Gregorian calendar or with fixed 365 days per year.
 Note that the user needs to ensure that the meteorological forcing data for the simulation covers the selected temporal range.
 Internally the script uses a template (Section F), into which the case-dependent dimensions are then inserted according to the user input.